Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 descendant instances.
 See [`rbxmk.meta`](#user-content-TODO) for more information on how to assign descriptors to an instance.

-Additionally, the `rbxmk.desc` field may be used to apply a RootDesc globally.
-When `rbxmk.desc` is set, any instance that wouldn't otherwise inherit a descriptor will use this global descriptor.
+Additionally, the `rbxmk.globalDesc` field may be used to apply a RootDesc globally.
+When `rbxmk.globalDesc` is set, any instance that wouldn't otherwise inherit a descriptor will use this global descriptor.

 When an instance has a descriptor, several behaviors are enforced: